Unit 3 - Practice Quiz

 usage of only if, even if, unless, whether, if so Medium

-A. The team's decision depends on even if the client approves the budget.
+A. The team's decision depends on unless the client approves the budget.

-B. The team's decision depends on if the client approves the budget.
+B. The team's decision depends on whether the client approves the budget or not.

-C. The team's decision depends on whether the client approves the budget or not.
+C. The team's decision depends on if the client approves the budget.

-D. The team's decision depends on unless the client approves the budget.
+D. The team's decision depends on even if the client approves the budget.

 33 Which scenario is best described by the sentence: 'If the company offered a four-day work week, employee morale would improve significantly'?